jojepe/Simulation-of-Internal-Audit/README.md

 # Simulation-of-Internal-Audit

-This is an Audit made in a activity of the Google Cybersecurity Course
+This is an audit made in an activity of the Google Cybersecurity Course

 In this activity, I conducted an internal security audit, which now I am including in my cybersecurity portfolio.